Intuitive Machines Nova-C: IM-3 (Trinity)

 NASA selected a Nova-C mission for CLPS task order CP-11.
 It will deliver payloads to the lunar swirl in the Reiner Gamma region.
 In August 2021, Intuitive Machines selected SpaceX to launch its third lunar mission, IM-3.
 In August 2024 the launch of IM-3 was expected to take place no earlier than October 2025.
 In an investor update on August 7, 2025, IM announced the IM-3 mission was targeting the second half of 2026.
 The lander will conduct experiments investigating the properties of the unexpected magnetic field that has been detected in the vicinity of the Reiner Gamma swirl.

 The Reiner Gamma landing site was announced for the first PRISM opportunity and the JHU Applied Physics Laboratory's Lunar Vertex payload was selected to conducted a detailed scientific analysis of the surface and surface environment.
 David Blewett (APL) is the principal investigator and leads the science team.
 Lunar Vertex includes payload elements on the Nova-C lander (APL magnetometer, SwRI plasma spectrometer, and Redwire camera arrays) and on a Lunar Outpost rover (APL magnetometer and Canadensys microscopic imager).
 APL also provided overall management, systems engineer, SMA, and rover integration and testing.

 Additional IM-3 payloads include the Cooperative Autonomous Distributed Robotic Explorers (CADRE) rovers, ESA's MoonLIGHT Pointing Actuator (MPAc) and KASI's Lunar Space Environment Monitor (LUSEM).

+In December 2025, ASA funded organisation Lunaria One was approved to add the Australian Lunar Experiment Promoting Horticulture (ALEPH-1) payload which will test plant growth and survival in the lunar environment.

+The lander for the mission has reportedly been named, Trinity.

 IM-4

 IM-4 was announced and awarded by NASA in September 2024 for a launch in 2027.
+After landing, the Nova-C lander will drop a ball-shaped probe to the lunar surface for JAXA's RISE regolith experiment.